-To take advantage of this extra allowance under permitted development, you’ll need to ensure your plans extend no more than 8 meters (for a detached property) or 6 meters (for all other properties) from the rear elevation of the original house, as it stood on 1 July 1948.
+To take advantage of this extra allowance under permitted development, you’ll need to ensure your plans extend no more than 8 metres (for a detached property) or 6 metres (for all other properties) from the rear elevation of the original house, as it stood on 1 July 1948.

 The development must also comply with other conditions that apply to all rear extensions allowed under permitted development.
 These include: